insidero/FluentBit-confs/README.md

 ## Output

-Make sure that TLS is enabled, and the recieving ends key etc is properly populated here.
+Make sure that TLS is enabled, and the recieving ends key etc. is properly populated here.

 For debugging use `stdout`